Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 FAQS

-Tickets for the 2023–24 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Chicago Blackhawks.
+Tickets for the 2025–26 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Chicago Blackhawks.
+And if you're thinking about last-minute tickets, all tickets purchased through Ticketmaster are 100% verified and instantly delivered to your phone.

 The Blackhawks have made 13 appearances in the Stanley Cup Final, and have won the Stanley Cup six times (in 1934, 1938, 1961, 2010, 2013 and 2015).

-The seating map for United Center can be viewed here.
+The seating map for United Center can be viewed on Ticketmaster(Opens in new tab).

 Reviews